plippe/blog/_posts/2018-09-01-taming-cats-equality.md

        ===[Int](1, "1")
 ```

 Our `===` method only compares variables of type `T`.
 The compilation fails if the types don’t match.
-This version requires an explicit value for `T` otherwise type inference will use `Any`.
+This version requires an explicit value for `T` otherwise, type inference will use `Any`.

 ```scala
 scala> ===(1, "1")
 res2: Boolean = false
 ```

-No one wants to specify `T`, and omitting it doesn’t solve the issue.
+No one wants to specify `T` and omitting it doesn’t solve the issue.
 A proper solution must infer `T` only from one of the variables.

 ```scala
 scala> class Eq[T](a: T) {